withastro/roadmap/proposals/server-islands.md

 - `props` passed to the component.
 An island can be rendered multiple times; the props are representative of a particular usage.
 - `slots` that are passed to the island component.

+### Props serialization

+Since the island is replaced with a script and fallback content at build time, the props must be serializable.
+This is done using `JSON.stringify`.

+Additionally the props will be encrypted using [Web Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
+Upon build Astro will create a new key which will be used for prop encryption.
+The same key is shipped the island routes in order to decrypt.

+Note that this an additional form of protection only intended to protect against accidental leakage of secrets.
+It is *not* a replacement for per-request authentication, which should happen when islands render, nor is it intended to protect against CSRF.
+Islands are read-requests and should not suffer from CSRF in general.

 ## Hydration

 The hydration script performs the following steps: